 Back in March, just before the first event of their third season, I sat down with Mimmo Napolitano, one of La Digestion’s organizers.
 We discussed his artistic practice, his work as an organizer, and the changes the scene in Napoli has experience in the past decade, growing and developing without the international spotlight afforded to Rome and Milan.
 Napolitano also runs Toxo Records and keeps busy with many related musical projects, including mixing and mastering the work of local artists.
 In addition to his solo work as SEC_, he is a also member of the duo Aspec(t), with Mario Gabola.
 Both Mimmo and Mario contributed slept on mixes as part of the early in the Lost Children series.
 (Read the interviews and listen to their mixes here.)

-Napolitano has been busy as an organizers for his entire career as a musician.
+Napolitano has been busy as an organizer for his entire career as a musician.
 Initially, along with Gabola and others, he organized the Altera! festival in Napoli.
 Later, he joined the crew behind the Flussi festival in nearby Avellino.
 La Digestion has seen his work as an organizer enter a more “professional” stage, but also one with a very clear conceptual underpinning.
 The name is taken from a work by the French avant-garde sound poet Henri Chopin, a work made from recordings made of Chopin’s own internal organs, captured through swallowing a small microphone.
-(You can read more about this seminal work in Napolitano’s essay, “The engulfing machine of Henri Chopin” [Italian original].
+(You can read more about this seminal work in Napolitano’s essay, “The engulfing machine of Henri Chopin” [Italian original].)

 While this conversation took place the week before the first event, with David Moss and Tomoko Sauvage, I had returned to the city in time for Musica Sanae, which took placed on 3-4 May 2019.
 I therefore heavily incorporate into this episode live recordings from several of the participants.
 As live recordings of past editions were unavailable, I searched for examples of work from the same artists, mixing them with field-recording’s I’d made in the same locations at different times.
 Phonurgia’s La Digestion festival in May was only the first of three Musica Sanae events planned for this year.
 The second event will take place in Sokolowsko, Poland from 16-18 August, organized by In Situ (Sanatorium of Sound Festival), while the third and final event will take place in Berlin 15-16 November, organized by N.K.
 Projekt.